-Deferred Tax Asset

-Deferred Tax Liability
+- Deferred Tax Asset - Deferred Tax Liability

-Deferred tax liabilities in the amount of $\notin 0.3$ million (prior year: $\notin 0.4$ million) have been recognized directly in equity.
+Deferred tax liabilities in the amount of 0.3 million (prior year: 0.4 million) have been recognized directly in equity.
 The amount mainly relates to the revaluation of available-for-sale financial assets.

-In 2011, a deferred tax asset in the amount of \notin 2.3 million has been offset with a deferred tax liability for better transparency.
+In 2011, a deferred tax asset in the amount of \in 2.3 million has been offset with a deferred tax liability for better transparency.
 Both deferred tax asset and deferred tax liability relate to income taxes levied by the same tax authority on the same taxable entity.
-To ensure comparability, prior year's deferred tax asset and deferred tax liability (\notin 2.8 million) have been adjusted respectively.
+To ensure comparability, prior year's deferred tax asset and deferred tax liability (\in 2.8 million) have been adjusted respectively.